-Placing some reasonable restrictions on certain model parameters, it is possible for a subset of firms to adopt the strategy in either the lower-left or upper-right hand corners of Table 1.
-However, if one of these intermediate strategies is chosen, it will necessarily dominate the other over the relevant range of $\theta$ (see parts A and B in the appendix).
+Placing some reasonable restrictions on certain model parameters, it is possible for a subset of firms to adopt the strategy in either the lower-left or upper-right hand corners of Table I. However, if one of these intermediate strategies is chosen, it will necessarily dominate the other over the relevant range of θ (see parts 1 and 2 in the appendix).
+Assume some firms sell only low-quality goods, but sell them at home and abroad.
+Call this the LE strategy.
+Some subset of firms at higher levels of productivity will be able to cover the cost of certification using revenues derived from selling high-quality goods only in the home country.
+Call this the HN strategy.
+Since export costs are already sunk, any firm that could earn positive profit from the HN strategy would maximize profits by also selling them abroad, or by adopting the HE strategy.
+Therefore, no firms would choose to adopt HN in equilibrium.

-&lt;sup>4 For simplicity, it is assumed firms cannot sell different quality output in different markets.
+4 For simplicity, it is assumed firms cannot sell different quality output in different markets.